IT was a case of third time the charm for Peel Thunder as the club won its first final with a commanding 49-point win over East Perth on Sunday.

 But the Thunder held firm, keeping the Royals goalless in the final term before piling on four unanswered goals to post the 12.14 (86) to 5.7 (37) win.

 The maiden finals win was soured by an injury to the luckless Anthony Morabito in the first term.

 Morabito, a former number four draft pick, has endured a torrid time with injury – with the latest setback threatening to curtail his AFL career.
 Out of contract at season’s end, the 24-year-old would have been hoping to impress Fremantle coach Ross Lyon who was in attendance.

 Zac Clarke dominated the ruck as he fights for his AFL career, while Alex Silvagni may figure in the votes as he finished with 11 marks in defence, keeping the Royals at bay on a number of occasions.
 Connor Blakely (25 disposals) and Rory O’Brien (23 disposals) also would have caught the eye.

 Peel Thunder also earnt the respect of the East Perth faithful as they formed a guard of honour for Royal’s stalwarts Craig Wulff and Paul Johnson as they were chaired off for the final time.

-Next Sunday Peel face West Perth at Arena Joondalup for a spot in the grand final, with bounce down scheduled for 2.10pm.
+Next Sunday Peel face West Perth at Arena Joondalup for a spot in the preliminary final, with bounce down scheduled for 2.10pm.